klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost.md

 The below table shows the computation cost of EVM opcodes.
 The computation cost was determined based on experiments.

 {% hint style="success" %}
-NOTE: Since incompatible change, in other words, hard fork introduced in klaytn v1.7.0, some computation costs has been changed.
+NOTE: With the incompatible change, or the "hard fork" introduced in klaytn v1.7.0, some computation costs have been changed.
-If you want a previous document, please refer [previous document](computation-cost-previous.md).
+If you want the previous document, please refer to [previous document](computation-cost-previous.md).
 {% endhint %}

 | Opcode | ComputationCost |